apache/pulsar/site/docs/latest/functions/deployment.md

   # Other function
 ```

-If you're specifying a function's configuration via YAML, using the `parallelism` parameter.
+If you're specifying a function's configuration via YAML, use the `parallelism` parameter.
 Here's an example:

 ```yaml
 parallelism: 3